definedrisk/petzold-pw5e/CD-ROM/README.md

 The return value `HWND` of *CreateWindow* should be checked for `NULL` in which case use *GetLastError* for extended information.

-`WM_QUIT` causes *GetMessage* to return zero, otherwise it is always nonzero.

-*GetMessage* can return -1 so it should be checked using an if-else construct:
+`WM_QUIT` causes *GetMessage* to return zero, otherwise it is always nonzero, however *GetMessage* can return -1 if an error occurs so it should be checked using an if-else construct:

     while ( (bRet = GetMessage( &msg, NULL, 0, 0 )) != 0)
     {